National Bus Company (UK): Background

 Following the Labour Party victory at the 1966 General Election, Barbara Castle was appointed Minister for Transport.
 Castle immediately ordered a review of public transport, with a view to formulating a new transport policy.

 Among the issues to be tackled were the ownership and operation of bus services, which were rapidly losing patronage and profitability due to increased prevalence of private motor cars.
-The state owned a considerable proportion of scheduled bus operators outside the major cities, having obtained the Tilling Group companies in 1948 as a consequence of nationalising the railways, all of which had substantial shareholdings in the Tilling Group, having previously merged into it their own bus operations.
+The state owned a considerable proportion of scheduled bus operators outside the major cities; it had obtained the Tilling Group companies in 1948 as a consequence of nationalising the railways, all of which had substantial shareholdings in the Tilling Group, having previously merged into it their own bus operations.
 The Tilling Group was subsequently placed under the ownership of the nationalised Transport Holding Company (THC).
-London Transport was also nationalised in 1948 and others voluntarily acquiesced, the last being Red & White in 1950.
-When the Labour Party suddenly lost power to the Conservatives in 1951, the nationalization programme remained unfinished.
+London Transport was also nationalised in 1948 and others voluntarily acquiesced; the last was Red & White in 1950.
+When the Labour Party suddenly lost power to the Conservatives in 1951, the nationalisation programme remained unfinished.

-Castle proposed forming regional transport authorities, which would take over the THC subsidiaries and municipal transport undertakings in their area, and would also have the power to acquire private bus operators.
-However, in November 1967 British Electric Traction (BET) unexpectedly offered to sell its bus operations to the government.
-BET, who had been the only major private bus operating group, received £35 million for its 25 provincial bus companies and 11,300 vehicles.
+Castle proposed forming regional transport authorities, which would take over the THC subsidiaries and municipal transport undertakings in their area; it would also have the power to acquire private bus operators.
+However, in November 1967, British Electric Traction (BET) unexpectedly offered to sell its bus operations to the government.
+BET, which had been the only major private bus operating group, received £35 million for its 25 provincial bus companies and 11,300 vehicles.
 The deal meant that the state or municipal bus operators now operated some 90% of scheduled bus services in England and Wales.
 Instead of forming the regional authorities, the government published a white paper proposing the merger of the THC and BET organisations into a single National Bus Company.

-The recommendations of the White Paper formed part of the Transport Act 1968.
-The 1968 Act also reorganised the already nationalised bus operation in Scotland, where subsidiaries formed the Scottish Bus Group.
+The recommendations of the White Paper formed part of the Transport Act 1968; this also reorganised the already nationalised bus operation in Scotland, where subsidiaries formed the Scottish Bus Group.

 Formation

 The National Bus Company was formed on 1 January 1969.

-In 1970, the company was enlarged when it acquired the country area buses of London Transport (as London Country Bus Services), the bus operations of the county boroughs of Exeter and Luton, and the Gosport & Fareham Omnibus Company, trading under the name of Provincial.
+In 1970, the company was enlarged when it acquired the country area buses of London Transport (as London Country Bus Services), the bus operations of the county boroughs of Exeter and Luton and the Gosport & Fareham Omnibus Company, trading under the name of Provincial.

-Buses were operated by locally managed subsidiary companies, with their own fleetnames and liveries.
+Buses were operated by locally-managed subsidiary companies, with their own fleetnames and liveries.
 In the early years of the company, there was some rationalisation, generally leading to the amalgamation of operators into larger units and the transfer of areas between them.
 One was the merging of Aldershot & District with Thames Valley on 1 January 1972.
-Another example was the transfer of the 'land-locked' Trowbridge operations from Western National to Bristol Omnibus in 1970.
+Another example was the transfer of the land-locked Trowbridge operations from Western National to Bristol Omnibus in 1970.